Previous Lesson 18 Next

 Use of "was" with modal verbs

-The model verb remains the second element in the question and its dependent infinitive is pushed at the end of the sentence.
+The model verb remains the second element in a question, and its dependent infinitive is pushed at the end of the sentence.

 Was soll das heißen?
 (What does this mean?)
 Das ist eine Übung.
 (It is an exercise.)